Soccer-Blatter, Platini cleared of fraud in Swiss trial | Sports-Games

 The senior judge, Josephine Contu Albrizio, said a verbal agreement between Blatter and Platini seemed credible, as did the Frenchman's seeing his market value at 1 million per year due to his status in the game.
 It also seemed implausible that Platini would have worked only on the basis of a written contract that paid him such a paltry sum, the judge told the court.

-It was also credible that Platini sought the extra money only in 2010 as he did not need the money immediately.
-The payment emerged following a huge investigation launched by the U.S. Department of Justice into bribery, fraud, and money laundering at FIFA in 2015, which triggered Blatter's resignation.
+It was also credible that Platini sought the extra pay only in 2010 as he did not need the money immediately, she said.
+The payment emerged following a huge investigation launched by the U.S. Department of Justice into bribery, fraud and money-laundering at FIFA in 2015, which triggered Blatter's resignation.

 Both officials were banned in 2015 from soccer for eight years over the payment, although their bans were later reduced. .
 Platini, who also lost his job as UEFA president following the ban, said the affair was a deliberate attempt to thwart his attempt to become FIFA president in 2015.